 The Private Housing (Tenancies) (Scotland) Act 2016 will come into force in late 2017 to early 2018.
 Dealing with long term regulations, it dispenses with the present Assured and Short Assured Tenancies and introduces a Private Rented Tenancy (PRT).
-All existing Short Assured Tenancies will default, on expiry, to a PRT.

 We refer to Short Assured Tenancies as Long Term lets.
 No less than six months in duration, a long term let contract usually involves council tax and utility bills being the responsibility of the tenant rather than the landlord.